 Part of the fun in this game is finding all of these things on the playfield and to top it off the game is a lot fun (which is the most important part, right?).
 The most striking effect found in the game is actually in the backbox where a cool transporter effect is placed prominently in the center of the glass that causes the characters to appear and disappear.
 If you get a chance to play this game, it is most impressive to witness in a dark environment.
 This is among the first games that featured an orange dot-matrix display, although it is smaller than other dot-matrix displays that would be used later.
 Here’s some video of the game in action:

-8: Star Trek: The Next Generation Pinball by Williams (1993) – As popular as Star Trek : The Next Generation was, it is a little strange that the only place it can ever be found in an arcade is in the form of a pinball machine.
+8: Star Trek: The Next Generation Pinball (Williams; 1993) – As you can tell by now, most of the arcade Trek entries have been focused on “TOS,” or The Original Series.
+As popular as Star Trek : The Next Generation was, it is a little strange that the only place it can ever be found in an arcade is in the form of a pinball machine.
 That said, this game consistently wins over pinball fans in terms of playability, gracing the top 10 ratings list for quite a long time.
 It was designed by pinball legend Steve Ritchie.

 First off the game is a wide-body, so the playfield is larger than your standard pin, Using that extra space, they managed to cram quite a bit into the game.
 There are model toys of a Romulan D’deridex-class Warbird, a Klingon Bird of Prey, a standard Federation shuttlecraft and most prominently, the Borg ship seen in the Season 6/7 episodes “Descent“(I have seen an upcoming mod that replaces with with the better known Borg cube).